patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 ### Upload and Run the Scripts

-Upload these scripts to the home directory of your Raspberry Pi (/home/pi):
+Upload these scripts to the home directory **/home/pi** of your Raspberry Pi:
 * [btctl.sh](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/btctl.sh): This script automates **bluetoothctl** and allows the Pi to accept Bluetooth pairing request without keycode.
 * [btconfig.sh](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/btconfig.sh): The script configures Bluetooth on the Pi, and makes the python script run on boot.
-* [rename.sh](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/rename.sh): The one-time-only script allows the user to change the hostname of the Pi.
+* [rename.sh](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/rename.sh): The one-time-only script allows the user to change the Pi's hostname.
 * [rfcomm-server.py](https://github.com/patrick-evolabs/wifi-to-iot-raspberry-pi/blob/master/rfcomm-server.py): The Bluetooth server that enables the Pi to wait for incoming serial connection.

-Inside the Pi's home directory, make btconfig.sh executable and run it:
+Inside the Pi's home directory, make **btconfig.sh** executable and run it:

 ```
 chmod +x btconfig.sh